testomatio/docs/docs/security/jira.md

 Testomat.io Jira Plugin allows using Jira more efficiently.
 Namely, you can:

+- Connect multiple Testomat.io and JIRA projects easily.
-- link / unlink tests, suites, and test plans to Jira issues
+- Quickly link/unlink tests, suites, and plans to JIRA issues.
-- view, add and edit your tests directly from Jira
+- View and edit tests directly in JIRA.
+- Use autocomplete and smart suggestions for creating tests.
+- Easily modify BDD/Gherkin feature files and scenarios.
+- Create multiple tests at once from checklists from bulk create
+- Run manual and automated tests from JIRA tickets.
-- execute tests and link test report to Jira issue
+- Attach test reports to JIRA issues with a click.
-- tracebility matrix to understand coverage
+- Use tracebility matrix and reports to check test coverage in sprints and project.
-- edit BDD / Gherkin feature files and scenarios
-- create and manage branches within your project
+- Manage project branches.

 For details on how to use Testomat.io JIRA Plugin, please refer to [JIRA guide](/usage/jira-plugin) in our documentation.